planetarium/snack.planetarium.dev/content/posts/2021/10/libplanet-0.11-0.19/index.eng.md

 You can use any hash algorithm for <abbr title="proof-of-work">PoW</abbr>
 as long as it is a subclass of the [`HashAlgorithm`][HashAlgorithm] abstract class, which is built in the .NET runtime.
-It is not necessary to be included in the .NET runtime, but you can use your custom implementation as well.
+Since the hash algorithm is not necessarily required to be included in the .NET runtime, you can use your custom implementation as well.
 For instance, [RandomXSharp], a .NET binding library for RandomX we made, also provides a subclass of `HashAlgorithm`.